secretstartups/handbook/sales/playbook/index.html.md

 **Understanding your customers current product usage**
 - [Product Usage Data in Gainsight](https://about.gitlab.com/handbook/customer-success/product-usage-data/using-product-usage-data-in-gainsight/#using-product-usage-data-in-gainsight) is used by your TAM and can provide you with insights into current customer usage data by use case by walking you through the relevant dashboard in Gainsight.
-- [CustomersDot Admin](https://customers.gitlab.com/admin/) (see [overview video here](https://youtu.be/G9JuHXqV5LM)): lists all self-managed licenses issued.
-Most customers have an account that breaks down their purchases and provides some insight into SaaS usage.
-Also links to VersionDot to tie a license/subscription to a server and its usage.Also good for linking purchases to VersionDot usage data.
-[CustomersDot](https://about.gitlab.com/handbook/sales/field-operations/customersdot-access-and-use/)
+- [CustomersDot Admin](https://customers.gitlab.com/admin/) (see [overview video here](https://youtu.be/G9JuHXqV5LM)): most customers have an account that breaks down their purchases and provides some insight into SaaS usage.
+Also good for linking purchases to VersionDot usage data

 View the [Commercial Sales Playbook](https://about.gitlab.com/handbook/sales/commercial/) here.